zdravkov/kendo-docs/getting-started/web/progressbar/overview.md

 The **ProgressBar** supports the following [events](http://docs.kendoui.com/api/web/progressbar#events):

 * **change** - Fired each time when a new value is set.
-* **complete** - Fired when the progress has completed i.e. when it reaches the maximum value for the first time.
+* **complete** - Fired when the progress has completed i.e. each time when it reaches the maximum value.
-* **start** - Fired when the progress has started i.e. when the value is changed for the first time.

 There are two ways to handle events:

 * Specify the JavaScript function which will handle the event during the widget initialization.
 * Use the `bind` method of the widget after initialization.

+You could find examples of both approaches in the [api reference](http://docs.kendoui.com/api/web/progressbar#events).

 ### Accessing an Existing ProgressBar instance